Sub-Fibonacci behavior in numerical semigroup enumeration: Introduction

 More generally, our approach also provides an important framework for answering statistical questions about a ``typical'' numerical semigroup of a given genus.
-For example, we show in \cref{thm:fm2m} that, for most numerical semigroups $\Lambda$ of a given genus, the quantity $f(\Lambda) - 2m(\Lambda)$ is close to zero, and we determine its limiting distribution, strengthening a result of Kaplan and Ye \autocite{KaplanYe}.
+For example, we show in \cref{thm:fm2m} that, for most numerical semigroups $\Lambda$ of a given genus, the quantity $f(\Lambda) - 2m(\Lambda)$ is close to zero, and we determine its limiting distribution, strengthening results of Kaplan and Ye \cite{KaplanYe} and Singhal \cite{Singhal}.
+It is likely possible to extend these techniques to other statistics concerning numerical semigroups.

-Finally, we develop and implement algorithms that evaluate $s_g$, and thus $t_g$, for all $g \leq 85$, a large improvement upon \autocite{Eliahou2020}, which only computes $t_g$ for $g \leq 65$.
-Combining these results with known values for $n_g$ for $g \leq 72$ \autocite[\href{http://oeis.org/A007323}{A007323}]{BrasAmoros2020,oeis}, we are able to make conjectures for the asymptotics of $\hat n_g$ and $s_g$ that open up an intriguing avenue for future study.
+Finally, we develop and implement algorithms that evaluate $s_g$, and thus $t_g$, for all $g \leq 95$, a large improvement upon \cite{Eliahou2020}, which only computes $t_g$ for $g \leq 65$.
+Combining these results with known values for $n_g$ for $g \leq 72$ \cite[\href{https://oeis.org/A007323}{A007323}]{BrasAmoros2020,oeis}, we are able to make conjectures for the asymptotics of $\hat n_g$ and $s_g$ that open up an intriguing avenue for future study.
 Future work in this area could lead to a proof or disproof of \cref{conj:bafib} for sufficiently large $g$.